 3. Aim for the highest rate on gas rewards—currently ~4%.

 Driving is a reality of life that comes with regular costs.
 To save more from every gas purchase, there are certain credit cards offering top notch cash back (or store credit) rewards at 4% back.
-For CostCo members, the CostCo Anywhere Visa Card offers 4%, and if not, you can also use the Blue Cash Preferred Card to get 4% back that counts toward the 6,000 annual reward spending total.
+For CostCo members, their Visa card offers 4%, and if not, you can also use the Blue Cash Preferred Card to get 4% back that counts toward the 6,000 annual reward spending total.

 4. Aim for the highest travel rate if you travel a lot—currently ~3%.